 What is Black Seed Oil

 Black Seed, Nigella sativa is an annual flowering plant that is native to North Africa and southwestern Asia.
-The seeds and the oil from the seeds have been used since ages for medicinal and culinary purposes.
-It is used as an excellent spice worldwide and gives amazing flavors to cuisines.
-Its medicinal uses are so diverse that it has been used for various ailments in humans as well as animals ranging from mere toothache to fighting cancer and it has been boosting the immune system for centuries.
+The seeds and the oil from the seeds have been used for medicinal and culinary purposes for centuries.
+It is used worldwide as a spice oil and adds amazing flavors to many dishes.
+And in traditional medicine and naturopathy, it is credited with many medicinal benefits and has been used for everything from just treading toothache and gum disease, to skin diseases to boosting the immune system.

 Extraction of Black seed oil

-Terpenes are organic compounds produced by a variety of plants to deter plant-eating insects and parasites.
-Carvacrol and Thymols found in Nigella sativa have toxic and repellant activity against ticks and mosquitoes.
+Terpenes are organic compounds are produced by many plants to ward off herbivorous insects and parasitic diseases.
+Carvacrol and Thymols found in Nigella sativa have toxic and repellent properties against ticks and mosquitoes.
 Carvacrol shows ovicidal and larvicidal activity against ticks.

-How to use Nigella Sativa oil as a repellant
+How to use Nigella Sativa oil as a repellent

 The essential oil of Nigella Sativa can easily be applied topically to clothing and skin to repel ticks and mosquitos.